alidscott/bert-sent/README.md

 The pre-trained models are imported from the Transformers packages which contains the model I will be using, DistilBERT.
 First prepare the data which will be passed into the pre-trained DistilBERT model.
 The dataset is split into a training and testing which will be passed into the logistic regression model.

-Evaluating the model, we score an accuracy of around 82%.
+Evaluating the model, here is the result of our prediction:

 | Model    |      Accuracy |
 |----------|:-------------:|